openbenches/openbenches.org/README.md

 OMG!
 This code is horrible.
 Looking at it will make you weep.
 This is a *dirty* alpha - thrown together to test whether things work.

+## Contributing

+All contributions are welcome.
+Before making a pull request, please:

+1. Raise a new issue describing the problem and how you intend to fix it.
+2. Submit a Pull Request referencing the Issue.

 ## Licenses

 * OpenBenches data are made available under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).